sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 **Names of notational places :**

-  7-8. *Eka, daśa, śata, sahasra, ayuta, lakṣa, prayuta, koṭi, arbuda, abja, I harva, nikharva, mahâ-saroja, šaṅku, saritpati, antya, madhya,* and *parârdha*, are each stated to be ten times the preceding by those who have a knowledge of [them](# "Cf. GT, p.
-I, vv.
-2-3; L (ASS), vv.
+  7-8. *Eka, daśa, śata, sahasra, ayuta, lakṣa, prayuta, koṭi, arbuda, abja, I harva, nikharva, mahâ-saroja, šaṅku, saritpati, antya, madhya,* and *parârdha*, are each stated to be ten times the preceding by those who have a knowledge of them[^434], vv.
 10-11; GK, I, p.
 I, vv.
 2-3.").

+[^434]: "Cf. GT, p.
+I, vv.
+2-3; L (ASS

   That is to say, the units' place is called *eka*, the tens' place is called *daśa*, the hundreds' place is called *śata*, and so on